dolox/fallback/CONTRIBUTING.md

 The [issue tracker](https://github.com/dolox/fallback/issues) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and submitting [pull requests](#pull-requests), but please respect the following restrictions:

-- **Please do not** use the issue tracker for personal support requests.
-[StackOverflow (#fallbackjs)](http://stackoverflow.com/questions/tagged/fallbackjs) is a better place to get help.
+- **Please do not** use the issue tracker for personal support requests without first doing your homework.
+Search the [issue tracker](https://github.com/dolox/fallback/issues) and [StackOverflow (#fallbackjs)](http://stackoverflow.com/questions/tagged/fallbackjs) first to see if answers to questions you have, may've already been answered prior to opening a new issue.

 - **Please do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.